 JD Coach and Jumps Coach

 As Miriam’s sons have gotten older, she has expanded her interest in working with athletes 13+, gaining the NCCP Club Coach certification in endurance running.
 She put her new credentials to the test by being a BC provincial coach at XC Nationals in 2019.
-Currently, she is one evaluation away (delayed due to COVID) from another NCCP Club Coach certification in jumps.
+Recently, Miriam also attained the NCCP Club Coach certification in jumps.
 In addition, Miriam is a track and field official and has taken an interest in “starting”.
 She is looking forward to the future to gain experience both locally and provincially.

 Miriam has had a life-long love of sport in many disciplines.
 Currently, she competes in both running races and triathlons.
 She is an NCCP certified triathlon coach, as well as an NCCP certified swim coach.